Carly Raizon

 Live Quality Assist

-Catches documentation issues at the moment of writing, not weeks after submission
+Better documentation at the moment of care, not weeks after the fact

 CHART EHR